skip to content

 2. What is the user’s purpose for visiting the site?

-3. What is the user’s User Path?
+3. What is the user’s path to achieve their goal?

 Author